Is a Heat Pump Worth It?

 - People on oil, propane, or electric resistance heat

-- Those who can stack rebates and tax credits
+- Those who can stack state/utility rebates

 ✗ Probably not if…